FerdiMarti/LohmegaLogAndroid/README.md

 # LohmegaLog Android

-## Android App for connecting to Lohmega BlueBerry boards
+## Android app for connecting to Lohmega BlueBerry boards

 Currently supports:
 - Scanning for devices